uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 The /scratch and /scratch2 file systems are high-performing, parallel file systems running ZFS/BeeGFS that are hosted on dedicated storage machines.
 They are shared resources for use by all CARC researchers.
 Data stored in /scratch and /scratch2 are retained and not deleted between jobs, but they are *not* backed up.
 Data should be periodically copied to a permanent project file system to decrease the risk of data loss.

 Directories are automatically created for each CARC user under /scratch and /scratch2 so that data can be stored there temporarily.
-These directories are accessible only to you, and each user account is limited to a 10TB quota for each of /scratch and /scratch2.
+These directories are accessible only to you, and each user account is limited to a 10 TB quota for each of /scratch and /scratch2.

 Your scratch directory is located at: